tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

 ![](images/100/LabGuide100-cedc1773.png)

 - Click the **View JSON** tab.
-You can see the JSON as click option here, as the user interface component, which is provided for debugging purpose while the Bot is in testing, so that you can see the JSON response to check if it's not responding properly.
-Once you integrate the bot with some channel i.e. Facebook messenger, Web Page this JSON option will not appear.
+You can see the JSON as click option here, as the user interface component, which is provided for debugging purpose while the skill is in testing, so that you can see the JSON response to check if it's not responding properly.
+Once you integrate the skill with some channel i.e. Facebook messenger, Web Page this JSON option will not appear.

 ![](images/100/LabGuide100-287f9002.png)